Disenfranchised Grief: Recognizing Unrecognized Grief

 - Learn how to feel better about your grief while feeling calmer about your life

 You’re not alone

 When we lose someone or something close to us, the only thing worse is feeling like we’re not allowed to be sad.
 We get enough pressure without the added pressure of society suggesting that we should get over our loss, move on, our loss isn’t significant, or that it isn’t “normal” or “healthy” for us to feel the way we do.
 That’s what disenfranchised looks like.

 This type of grief has a unique impact on a person.
 They experience all the difficulties expected while coping with grief, but at the same time, they feel as though they have no place to turn for support.

 You may feel like you are in free fall, with no hope of regaining your footing.
 But you’re not alone.
-Going through grief, processing your emotions and feelings while facing social pressure and stigma is hard work, but healing can come from it.
+Going through grief and processing your emotions and feelings while facing social pressure and stigma is hard work.
+But healing can come from it.
 And a licensed therapist on Calmerry can support you in your way.